randyleonard99/digitalframeworks-spring2020/README.md

 * 20%: Final project

 #### Assignment grading scale:
-* A: strong work which shows unique perspective and ernest effort, publishable with minimal edits.
+* A: strong work which shows unique perspective and earnest effort, publishable with minimal edits.
 The kind of work from someone I'd recommend for a job or promotion.
 * B: decent work, showing some effort or decent success, publishable with significant edits.
 The kind of work that would be considered getting by at a job.
 * C: work that is wanting -- lacking effort or ingenuity and would need reporter’s revision to be published.
 This type of work does not lead to job security.
    * You can not get more than a C on an assignment if there are factual errors.